 - 1. Articles of clothing that are not in good taste or appropriate for promoting a healthy lifestyle such as: - a.
 Clothing that is sexually suggestive or explicit Clothing that advertises alcohol or tobacco. - b.
 Clothing that contains symbols, which are drug, tobacco, alcohol or gang related. - c.
 Clothing that does not appropriately cover the body causing distractions to others. - d.
 All swim wear must be in good taste.
-(See swimwear policy). - e.
+(See swimwear policy).

+- e.
 Our rule of thumb is that if you can't wear it at school, you probably shouldn't wear it at camp.
 Campers wearing inappropriate clothing will be required to change. - 2.
-Expensive or name brand items that could be stolen or damaged due to normal camp activities.

-Swimwear Policy: Appropriate swimwear does not have detachable straps, strings or ties (including halters).
+Expensive or name brand items that could be stolen or damaged due to normal camp activities. - Swimwear Policy: Appropriate swimwear does not have detachable straps, strings or ties (including halters).
+Swimsuits that are prohibited include ones that expose cleavage, secure with bra clasps, have key holes or rings, or model traditional bras and underwear.
 Fronts and backs need to be fully covered and should not inhibit a camper's ability to participate in all aquatic activities (meaning suit is secure in all situations).
 One piece suits, tankinis, and sports bikinis are recommended for females and boxer style swim trunks are recommended for males.